PlDevPetkov/php-task-reservation-tools/README.md

 # Reservations System

 This project is a reservations system designed to synchronize orders.
 It uses the latest Symfony framework and latest MySQL.
 The project is containerized with Docker.
+The main part of the logic is stored in Command.
+On the first trigger, the Command will synchronize all orders and every other trigger will get the newly created orders from the last Command invoke.

 ## Project Overview
 - **Purpose**: Synchronize and manage reservations orders.